jitnavgire/Diabetes-Retenopathy-Detection-Using-Computer-Vision/README.md

-# Daibetes-Retenopathy-Detection-Using-Computer-Vision
+# Daibetes-Retinopathy-Detection-Using-Computer-Vision
-DIbetest Retenopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person.
+Diabetest Retinopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person.